 PCB = (total yearly tax - PCB already paid) /number of months remaining

 Looking at step 1 of the formula we see that previous payslip data is included in the calculation of taxable income.
-If you do not put in your previous payroll data then the app will incorrectly calculate your PCB.
+If you do not put in your previous payroll data then the system will incorrectly calculate your PCB.